breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

 Arrays are the only way we have to list stuff; regardless of the application you are working with, it will always have things to list.
 For example, list of students, list of artists, list of transactions... anything!

 This data-type does a lot more stuff than the others.
-Lists are the only way to store more than one data-type in the same variable.
+Lists are one of the only ways to store more than one data-type in the same variable.

 Every array has the same basic concepts: